 Step 3: Create learning content for customer onboarding

-Step 4: Select the technology
+Step 4: Implement learning technology

 The courses are then uploaded into a learning management system (LMS).
-If the elearning program contains several different mediums, such as video and text, select a LMS with enough capacity to handle all those different file formats.
+If the eLearning program contains several different mediums, such as video and text, select a LMS with enough capacity to handle all those different file formats.

 Step 5: Edit, test and pre-launch

 Before you launch, every element of your onboarding program must be double-checked.
 That includes not only troubleshooting any possible technical glitches, but checking the grammar, formatting and overall quality of your learning content.
 This is an important step in the process, so don’t rush through it.